will-aleyegn/TOSCA_DEV/README.md

 ---

-> ⚠️ **CRITICAL NOTICE:** Database encryption is NOT implemented in this version.
+> WARNING: **CRITICAL NOTICE:** Database encryption is NOT implemented in this version.
 This system is NOT approved for clinical use and MUST NOT be used with protected health information (PHI) or in production medical environments.
 See [Known Limitations](#known-limitations) for details.

 ---